dan-nagle/h2m/README.txt

 -INSTALL_H2M_DIR [path]		Option to specify a different directory to install the h2m binary.
-A path relative to the current directory can be supplied, but an absoulte path is recommended.
+A path relative to the current directory can be supplied, but an absolute path is recommended.

 Building h2m On Supercomputers: